Comments (1)

 Neel grew up in a small town in Pennsylvania and left as soon as she could.
 It was much too boring for her.
 In art school she was among the first generation of women artists in all of history allowed to draw nude models.
 She especially loved drawing male nudes.
 This came in handy later on.

 Thank goodness she not only survived but remained a prolific painter, working no matter how awful the circumstances of her life.
 She often said art was her salvation.
 After 30 years of painting in obscurity, she finally hit it big in the 1960’s when she was in her 60’s.
 The art world had caught up with her.
-She became a feminist icon and a celebrity in the art world, even making two appearances on the Johnny Carson Show.
+Boldly committed to figurative art, even the rest of the art world was caught up in Abstract Expressionism, she became a feminist icon and a celebrity in the art world, even making two appearances on the Johnny Carson Show.

 Featured Content